boyu-zhang-25/WordSense/README.md

 Please check the `test.ipynb` for results so far.

-# Organization, Supervisor, and Authors
+# Supervisor and Authors

 [The Formal And CompuTational Semantics lab (FACTS.lab)](http://factslab.io/)

 Director and Supervisor: [Prof. Aaron Steven White](http://aaronstevenwhite.io/)

+and me :)

 University of Rochester, Spring 2019